Arctotherium: Hibernation

-Three A. angustidens individuals were discovered in a paleoburrow together (postulated to have been a mother with adolescent cubs), which opens the possibility that A. angustidens used dens for hibernation.
+Three A. angustidens individuals were discovered in a paleoburrow together (postulated to have been a mother with adolescent cubs, in association with Scelidodon and Scelidotherium skulls), which opens the possibility that A. angustidens used dens for hibernation.
 In contrast with the spectacled bear's tropical and temperate habitat, Pleistocene Argentina's seasonal and often harsh climate suggests quasi-hibernation would have been an effective strategy for survival, as ursine bears do today.
 A. angustidens is thought to have reoccupied caves excavated by Xenarthra, such as the mylodonts Glossotherium and Scelidotherium, and the pampatheriid Pampatherium.
 As suitable paleoburrows are rare before the Great American Interchange, it has been suggested that predation and competition for dens by the newly arrived eutherian carnivores, especially by A. angustidens, increased the rate of xenarthran cave excavations.
 Other Arctotherium species such as A. tarijense (southern Chile) and A. wingei (Brazil and Venezuela) have been recovered from caves and are also hypothesized to have utilised dens.

 Relationship with other bears

-Genetic research on the mitochondrial DNA of tremarctine bears indicates Arctotherium was more closely related to Tremarctos than Arctodus.
-However, a preliminary investigation of tremarctine bear's nuclear DNA suggests an extensive history of hybridization between Tremarctos and Arctodus in North America, although hybridization with Arctotherium (likely A. wingei) is possible, either in Central America throughout the Pleistocene or as Tremarctos migrated southwards into South America at the end of the Pleistocene.
+Traditionally based on morphological data, Arctodus and Arctotherium were thought to be more closely related to each other than to Tremarctos.
+A 2016 mitochondrial DNA study found that the mitochondrial genome of Arctotherium is closer to the spectacled bear (Tremarctos ornatus), than to Arctodus of North America.
+The authors of the study suggested that this implied Arctotherium and Arctodus evolved large size in a convergent manner.
+However, as Arctotherium and Arctodus had divergent evolutionary trends towards body size as the Pleistocene progressed, they are believed to have had separate selective pressures.
+As Arctotherium shrank in size as the Pleistocene cooled, Bergmann's rule is not believed to be the cause of the initial gigantism of A. angustidens.
+Instead, the initial lack of large predators and abundance of herbivores in South America when Arctotherium migrated into the continent likely fueled increased size.
+This reversed as the predator guild matured in the Middle Pleistocene, leading to the disappearance of A. angustidens and more herbivorous diets in Arctotherium.

 Tremarctos does not appear in the South American fossil record until the Holocene, suggesting that the extant spectacled bear descends from an independent, later dispersal event from North America to that of Arctotherium, possibly after A. wingei became extinct in the Americas.
 However, the ranges of the spectacled bear, a specialist of highland Andean forests, and the more lowland & open-environ adapted Arctotherium, could have co-existed in South America.
 Researchers suggest an altitude of 1,800 meters (such as in Andean valleys) represented a buffer zone between the genera.